History of Saving Private Ryan in Timeline

 Loading Video...

-In 1991, Terminator 2: Judgment Day earned $205 million, becoming one of the highest-grossing R-rated films.
+In 1991, Terminator 2: Judgment Day earned $205 million, becoming the second highest-grossing R-rated film.

 Loading Video...